 Christopher is Marcel Guilbeau’s prime example of the dictum, “The qualities of our clan are not inherent in our blood.”
-Marcel Embraced the young man in hopes of grooming him to help run Baton Rouge once he reclaimed it from Lawrence Meeks, and perhaps even rule it one night.
-On the advice of Ventrue from other cities, he sought to Embrace someone from within his own family.
+The deposed prince sought a childe he might groom to help run Baton Rouge once he reclaimed his city from Lawrence Meeks, and perhaps even rule it one night.
+On the advice of Ventrue from other cities, Marcel sought to Embrace someone from within his own family.
 With no mortal children of his own, however, Marcel could only seek such a person from among his distant cousins.
 After months of searching, he found Christopher.
 The young man’s family sent him to live with Marcel after Christopher ran away to New York.
 In the street-smart young runaway, Marcel believed he saw the determination and stubbornness he was seeking.

-The very night his sire Embraced him, Christopher disappeared and began running wild in the streets of New Orleans, killing three mortals before the exasperated Marcel managed to retrieve him.
+The night his sire Embraced him, Christopher disappeared and ran wild in the streets of New Orleans, killing three mortals before the exasperated Marcel managed to retrieve him.
 Believing the episode to be a one-time event (as Christopher swore to him it was), Marcel accepted him back, hoping to proceed with molding the boy into what he wanted him to be.
 Two weeks later, however, Christopher disappeared again, this time for two nights, coming back just in time to fall asleep in the room Marcel had given him.

 This pattern continued for almost a year.
 Marcel’s childe proved to be a “rebellious, ungrateful little hellion” whose greatest show of gratitude or affection was simple obedience, and then only when he wanted something from his sire.
 Marcel began to wonder what would cost him more face—Christopher’s continuous disobedience or destroying his own childe, whose goal in unlife seemed to be discovering how much abuse his relative could endure before losing all patience.
 Marcel argued bitterly with Christopher, threatening to do away with the boy and replace him with another.

-Late one night, Christopher returned from a two-week disappearance to find a boy of about his own age sitting on the coach in Marcel’s cabin.
+Late one night, Christopher returned from a two-week disappearance to find a boy of about his own age sitting on the couch in Marcel’s cabin.
 The boy told Christopher that his name was Anthony and that Marcel Embraced him several nights ago.
 Going to his sire in a rage, Christopher demanded to know if his sire had decided to replace him.
-Marcel’s only was that the boy, Anthony, was there should Christopher give him reason to carry out his threat.
+Marcel’s only reply was that the boy, Anthony, was there should Christopher give him reason to carry out his threat.